materia-dex/materiadex-com/src/pages/docs/materia/08-SDK/05-trade.md

 route: Route
 ```

-The <Link to='/docs/materia/SDK/route#path'>path</Link> property of the route should be passed as the path parameter to router functions.
+The <Link to='/docs/materia/SDK/route#path'>path</Link> property of the route should be passed as the path parameter to orchestrator functions.
+Note that in Materia every pair is constructed using EthItems only.

 ## tradeType